mbabynames search ✿

 Hope Katherine

-Meaning: Hope = "noble and strong", Katherine = "pure".
+Meaning: Hope = "hope", Katherine = "pure".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Hope is 1 syllable.
 Katherine at 3 adds length and rhythm.

 Hope Genevieve

 Hope ends with an open E sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Hope Amelia